 Step 3: Artwork Review

 Here, youโll apply your production designs to each SKU in your product line, based on each productโs packaging characteristics.
-This process is done by production artists, who apply each specificationโs details into print-ready files.
-These files, in turn, will be used in the final printing process to bring your design to life.ย
+This process is performed by production artists, who apply the details of each specification into print-ready files.
+These files, in turn, will be used in the final printing process to bring your design to life.

-Itโs important to double-check the placement, sizing, and most importantly, the dielines, of every design element for every SKU in your printing project.
-Dielines will map out the scale of each element, the cut lines, eyemarks, color mapping points, and any other elements to be fit into the design, so itโs of utmost importance that you map out these guidelines correctly.ย ย
+Itโs essential to double-check the placement, sizing, and, most importantly, the dielines of every design element for every SKU in your printing project.
+Dielines will outline the scale of each component, cut lines, eyemarks, color mapping points, and any other elements to be incorporated into the design, so itโs of utmost importance that you map out these guidelines correctly.

-This type of planning can pay off in the long run, as one survey shows: 73% of consumers agreed that the design of a package provides insight into the product and the potential re-purchasability of that product.ย
+This type of planning can pay off in the long run, as one survey shows: 73% of consumers agreeย that the design of a package provides insight into the product and its potential re-purchasability.

 Step 4: Prepress